ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 - `MinMax`

-    MinMax statistics allows to estimate selectivity of range condition for numeric columns.
+    The minimum and maximum column value which allows to estimate the selectivity of range filters on numeric columns.

 - `TDigest`